fixest: A fast and feature-rich framework for econometric estimations in R: Abstract

 \section{Abstract}

-\pkg{fixest} is an \proglang{R} package for fast and flexible econometric estimation, providing a comprehensive toolkit for applied researchers.
+\pkg{fixest} is an \proglang{R} package for fast and flexible econometric estimation.
+It provides a unified framework for applied research, with comprehensive support for a diverse class of models: ordinary least squares, instrumental variables, generalized linear models, maximum likelihood, and difference-in-differences.
 The package particularly excels at fixed-effects estimation, supported by a novel fixed-point acceleration algorithm implemented in \proglang{C++}.
-This algorithm achieves rapid convergence across a broad class of data contexts and further enables estimation of complex models, including those with varying slopes, in a highly efficient manner.
-Beyond computational speed, \pkg{fixest} provides a unified syntax for a wide variety of models: ordinary least squares, instrumental variables, generalized linear models, maximum likelihood, and difference-in-differences estimators.
-An expressive formula interface enables multiple estimations, stepwise regressions, and variable interpolation in a single call, while users can make on-the-fly inference adjustments using a variety of built-in robust standard errors.
-Finally, \pkg{fixest} provides methods for publication-ready regression tables and coefficient plots.
-Benchmarks against leading alternatives in \proglang{R}, \proglang{Python}, and \proglang{Julia} demonstrate best-in-class performance, and the paper includes many worked examples illustrating the core functionality.
+This algorithm achieves rapid convergence across a variety of data contexts and enables efficient estimation of complex models, including those with varying slopes.
+An expressive formula interface facilitates multiple estimations, stepwise regressions, and variable interpolation in a single call.
+Users can adjust inference strategies on the fly, choosing from an array of built-in robust standard errors.
+The package also provides methods for publication-ready regression tables and coefficient plots.
+Benchmarks demonstrate that \pkg{fixest} offers best-in-class performance against leading alternatives in \proglang{R}, \proglang{Python}, and \proglang{Julia}.